theisgroenbech/react-native-changelog/README.md

 ## Example

-Check full example in the `Example` folder.
+Check full example in the `example` folder.

 ```js
 import React from 'react';